ivanursul/ivanursul/articles/java/queues.md

 ### <a href="#priorityBlockingQueue" name="priorityBlockingQueue"><i class="fa fa-link anchor" aria-hidden="true"></i></a> PriorityBlockingQueue

 *PriorityBlockingQueue<E>* extends AbstractQueue<E> Class and implements BlockingQueue<E> and Serializable Interfaces.
 It represents an unbounded blocking queue and uses the same ordering as PriorityQueue.
 Instead of FIFO order, this queue orders its elements based on their natural ordering.
-Just like PriorityQueue, *PriorityBlockingQueue* doesn't permit Null elements and insertion of non-comparable objects.
+Just like thr PriorityQueue, *PriorityBlockingQueue* doesn't permit Null elements and insertion of non-comparable objects.

-Ordering of elements with equal priority is not guaranteed but you can define custom classes or comparators that use a secondary key to break ties in primary priority values.
+The ordering of elements with equal priority is not guaranteed but you can define custom classes or comparators that use a secondary key to break ties in primary priority values.

 Some usual methods are listed below, for further information feel free to check the <a href="https://docs.oracle.com/javase/7/docs/api/java/util/concurrent/PriorityBlockingQueue.html">official website</a>:
 * boolean add(E e), boolean offer(E e), E peek(), E poll()